FudaWiki/fudawiki-files/newgames/kwa-do.md

 ## Yaku (Optional Rule)
 > Decide first which of these Yaku are to be used before playing the game.
+>
+> The rulebook suggests that beginners start with no yaku, then add month yaku, followed by ribbon yaku (#6-8 of Sakura yaku).
 {.is-warning}

 ### Month Yaku